Last update on June 17, 1996

 (2) Microscopic states of adsorbed molecules

-(3) Identification / discrimination of adsorbed molecules such as DNA base molecules
+(3) Identification / discrimination of adsorbed molecules

 (4) Dynamical processes of surface migration and superstructure formation of adsorbed molecules